aws-solutions/research-service-workbench-on-aws/workbench-core/authentication/docs/authenticationMiddleware.md

 ```

 ## logoutUser
-This middleware function is used to logout a user.
+This route handler is used to logout a user.

 ### Assumptions
 - the access token is stored in a cookie named `access_token`